Shinku443/budget-app/README.md

+# budget-app
+Custom budgeting app that will handle transactions, compare previous budgets, projected budgets, and also track net worth

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Server.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.